I was financially unfaithful to my partner

 I didn’t tell my boyfriend about all my savings—or my $15,000 raise

-Unlike Jackson and Hughes, Jennifer* was dishonest with her ex-boyfriend not because she was spending too much money—but because she was not spending enough, according to her partner.
+Unlike Jackson, Jennifer* was dishonest with her ex-boyfriend not because she was spending too much money—but because she was not spending enough, according to her partner.
 For six years, Jennifer has received financial assistance from her parents, usually about $600 or so a month.
 Jennifer held onto most of the money that came from her parents—whether it was a gift for her college graduation or monthly financial support.
 “So I have all that money saved and never told my boyfriend about it,” she says.

 Jennifer describes him as a “very, very, very big spender” and says that as a saver, she already felt significant pressure to loosen her purse strings.
 She worried that divulging her financial standing would only make the problem worse.
 “It’s always been a pain point in our relationship,” she says.
 “I’m very thrifty.
 But I consider myself a person who spends money in a smart way.
 I will treat myself here and there, but I’m very good at saving money.”
 Since her ex was already trying to exercise control over her spending habits, Jennifer found it easier to lie about her money.
 Then, she could fend off his complaints by saying she couldn’t afford to spend more freely.